 - Vanilla: A high quality vanilla extract will give you the perfect boost of vanilla.

-How to Cook Chocolate Icing on the Stove
+How to Make Cooked Chocolate Icing

 - Melt.
 Chop the butter into cubes and then add to a medium saucepan.
 Melt over low heat, then stir in the unsweetened cocoa powder.
 Let the mixture come to a light boil, then remove the pan from the heat.